“Life is what happens when you’re busy making other plans.” – John Lennon

 The incapacity hearing.
 Based on the evidence, a judge determines whether incapacity exists and if your loved one’s incapacitation is total or partial.
 The court may then appoint a guardian, usually a family member, to manage the affairs of the incapacitated.

 If guardianship is granted, the court mandates certain obligations the guardian has to meet.
 Some of these may include providing the court with an annual accounting of the Ward’s assets or filing a detailed healthcare and treatment plan to the court every year.

 Guardianship may be needed in a variety of circumstances, with the restrictions depending on the loved one’s abilities and needs.
 While every situation varies, here are some common circumstances when a guardianship would be necessary to protect someone:

 Mom has gotten older without doing her proper estate planning, including the creation of a durable power of attorney.
 Unfortunately, Mom suffers a stroke, and the family cannot pay her bills or use her money to arrange for proper care.
 Since Mom doesn’t have the capacity to do a power of attorney at this point, the family would need to seek a guardianship attorney to help manage mom’s financial affairs.

 Mom has Alzheimer’s disease, but she’s getting good care in an assisted living facility and has designated Good Son as her power of attorney.
 Unfortunately, Bad Son has begun to visit Mom and is trying to move her out of the facility.
 Bad Son even brought a new power of attorney to Mom that revoked the power of attorney given to Good Son.
-In order to help Mom, Good Son will likely need to take control of the situation by hiring a guardianship attorney to prevent Bad Son from causing any more problems.
+In order to help Mom, Good Son will likely need to take control of the situation and obtain guardianship to prevent Bad Son from causing any more problems.